CrunchyCat/Caleb-Hoff-GUI-Toolkit/README.md

 Final Notes:
 1) Due to how JFrameCH works, it is not recommended that you use the JFrame.setLayout() function.
 Instead, to control the layout it is recommended that you create a panel inside a JFrameCH and set its layout.
 This will prevent graphical issues from occuring with the title bar and window wrapper.
+2) Support for title bar icons is on the way.
+Currently an icon can be added, but it will only be shown in the operating system, rather than within the application frame.